-Just put that uncooked macaroni in the crock pot.
+Just put that uncooked macaroni in the crockpot.
 Yep, uncooked.
 Add some milk and spices.
 Cook.
-Then add cheese and in a few minutes you're done.
+Then add cheese and in a few minutes you’re done.
+No can of soup needed.
+Serve FRESH today.

 My previous slow cooker mac and cheese has been well received.
 It is consistently in the top 10 on a Google search and it made my top 10 recipes for last year.
 But still something bothered me and I keep experimenting to the point I feel like American Test Kitchen here.
 I have lost count but I’m in the high teens here.